Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/01_Lesson-Development.md

 - **Presentation/video** (15 mins): Start off with an introduction on why a trainer needs to identify their target audience, and how to identify the training needs of a target audience.
 Explain that the trainer should be clear in what they want the target audience to achieve.
 - **Reflection Activity** (30 mins): In breakout groups of 3&ndash;4 learners, think about and discuss what possible target audiences data stewards might need to train and what training needs they could have.
 - **Exercise** (15 mins): A hands-on exercise to map the training need by identifying the target audience and their possible RDM needs.
-Use a planning template for this exercise (e.g. the EOSC synergy training template &ndash; Resource 3).
+Use a planning template for this exercise (e.g. the EOSC synergy training template in Resource 3).

 ### Materials to Prepare